Get the latest from TODAY

-Celebrate the long weekend with these delicious desserts, courtesy of Billy Dec of Rockit Ranch productions.
+Celebrate the weekend with these delicious desserts, courtesy of Billy Dec of Rockit Ranch productions.
 They’re sure to make you the culinary star of the cookout!

 Heat waffle iron.